 If the task is dependent on another task being done first, you can set task dependencies on Asana so that your project flows seamlessly.
 Additionally, Asana has an approval feature for tasks so that you can approve, request changes, or reject tasks.

-Communication in Asana is done mostly within its conversations feature.
+Communication in Asana is done mostly within its conversations functionality.
 You can send messages to team conversations to update the whole team working on the same project.
 Team members can choose to follow conversation threads to stay updated, and also create tasks to move things forward from the chat.

 Asana collaborated with Vimeo to launch a video messaging feature.
 With this feature, you can record video messages and embed them in your workspace to send messages to your team members.
 Video messages in Asana are also automatically transcribed to help you be more productive.